Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

-Mar3, hope we can finish all bugs in 2nd version.
+Mar3, talk with a WeChat public account owner, Mrs.Ma, she is a test coder.

-2025Mar2,
+2025Mar2, hope we can finish all bugs in 2nd version.

 Feb27, talk with Mrs. Yu about magnificent interface, over 2hrs.